-The year 2022 marked our 25th year of business with UNIQLO, which has enabled us to broaden our international horizons and compete in the global market.
+UNIQLO, which has enabled us to broaden our international horizons and compete in the global market.
 The thing that impresses me most is how Fast Retailing has always stood shoulder to shoulder with us as a partner.

-We have faced various challenges, but we have always analyzed and discussed issues together and constructed a path to overcome them.
-Fast Retailing sets high goals, from Japanese 5S management (sort, set in order, shine, standardize, and sustain) to high-efficiency production and reducing CO2 emissions, but their staff regularly check to see how projects are progressing, and they always give good advice on how to overcome problems, however hard they might be.
+We have faced various challenges, but we have always standardize, and sustain) to high-efficiency production and might be.
 I am grateful for the constant support they provide our factory and their determination to grow together with us.

-Generating corporate profits is extremely important, but fulfilling our social responsibilities is even more important.
-Minimizing negative impacts on society is essential for longterm corporate development.
-Providing good working and living environments for employees is another of our social responsibilities.
-We have set up bright, airy dormitories and cafeterias in different parts of our factories, improved hardware while also enhancing our strong communication channels with employees, ensured safe production, and held regular training on fundamentals and corporate culture.
-We conduct annual employee satisfaction surveys regarding these efforts.
-In 2020, we started using solar power generation across the board to promote local production and consumption of clean energy.
+fulfilling our social responsibilities is even more important. term corporate development.
+Providing good working and hardware while also enhancing our strong communication regular training on fundamentals and corporate culture.
+We conduct annual employee satisfaction surveys regarding generation across the board to promote local production and